- A pucking cute Christmas videoPosted 13 hours ago

 On the way he was charged with assaulting police while in the back of a paddy wagon.

-Hutchison claims the incident left him with extensive bruising and temporary nerve damage in both thumbs due to the tightness of the handcuffs used to arrest him.
+Hutchinson claims the incident left him with extensive bruising and temporary nerve damage in both thumbs due to the tightness of the handcuffs used to arrest him.

 “When the police were cuffing me I screamed out that the cuffs were too tight – they were, but I also wanted witnesses to see what was happening,” he said.

-Hutchison said he was “shocked” by the incident and intended to lodge a complaint with the Ombudsman.
+Hutchinson said he was “shocked” by the incident and intended to lodge a complaint with the Ombudsman.

 “I’ve had a good working relationship with police before – I’ve gone to local area commands across Sydney to work with gay and lesbian liaison officers for CAAH and we’ve always worked well together.
 I had contacts and people who could help me, but if that had happened to some young person they would have been traumatised,” he said.